devMikeFrancis/digital-movie-poster/README.md

 Once your application is running navigate to either `movieposter.local`, or if you did self-install, `raspberrypi.local`.

-On a fresh install with no posters in the database you will see a message asking you to open the application in a browser and start managing posters.
+On a fresh install with no posters in the database you will see a message asking you to open the application in a browser to start managing posters and settings.

 **Recommended poster size is 1400x2000 or higher, but retain the same ratio.**